2014 United States House of Representatives elections in Pennsylvania: District 5

 The 5th district, the state's largest and most sparsely populated, is located in North Central Pennsylvania and includes all of Cameron, Centre, Clarion, Clinton, Elk, Forest, Huntingdon, Jefferson, McKean and Potter counties and parts of Clearfield, Crawford, Erie, Tioga, Warren and Venango counties.
-The incumbent is Republican Glenn Thompson, who has represented the district since 2009.
+The incumbent was Republican Glenn Thompson, who had represented the district since 2009.
 He was re-elected with 63% of the vote in 2012 and the district has a PVI of R+8.